Open Water Swimming Mastery: Conquering Your Fear and Building Speed

 Main Set Swimming

 Sight regularly but not obsessively.
 Every 6-10 strokes is usually sufficient.
-Adjust more frequently around turns and if you notice you’ve been swimming off-course.
+Adjust more frequently around turns and if you notice you have been swimming off-course.

 Find a drafting opportunity if possible.
 This is most effective in longer swims and races where you can identify someone swimming at your pace or slightly faster.